Dental Implants Lakewood

 How Long Will It Take for Dental Implants to Heal?

 It depends on the situation.
 Everyone heals at different rates, and the state of your overall health can affect your body’s ability to recover from surgery.
-Also, it obviously takes more time for the mouth to heal if multiple implants were placed as opposed to just a single post.
+Also, it takes more time for the mouth to heal if multiple implants are placed as opposed to just a single post.
 Under normal circumstances, you can expect the healing process to be roughly anywhere from 6 to 12 weeks.
 Remember not to use straws or smoke in the days following surgery, as these actions could end up extending the healing process.

 Will Insurance Help Pay for Implants?